College of Liberal Arts and Sciences

 The Liberal Arts and Sciences Career Development and Internships Office supports students throughout every step of the career and major exploration process.
 The office provides individualized career counseling appointments, online resources, workshops, and networking events to help students explore their unique interests, skills, motivations, strengths, and values to ensure students are exposed to valuable experiences and internships that promote career readiness.
 Students are encouraged to activate their UIC Handshake account to explore part-time, on-campus, internship, research, and career opportunities.

-The office hosts various programs and events to encourage students to broaden their interests and build connections such as Careers in the Helping Professions, Internship Bootcamp, Grow Your Gap, Minute Majors, and Health Professions ForumLAS students are encouraged to schedule an appointment to have deeper conversations regarding major exploration, the internship search process, experiential learning opportunities, options for course credit, and ways to strengthen their professional brand.
+The office hosts various programs and events to encourage students to broaden their interests and build connections such as Careers Social Services, Internship Bootcamp, Grow Your Gap, Journey to My Major, and Health Professions ForumLAS students are encouraged to schedule an appointment to have deeper conversations regarding major exploration, the internship search process, experiential learning opportunities, options for course credit, and ways to strengthen their professional brand.
 For more information about these resources, services, and career programs, students can visit the LAS Career Development and Internships Office website and on Instagram, @uiclascareer.

 Major Exploration

 The LAS Career Development and Internships Office provides guidance and support to students who are undecided about their major or navigating career options with their chosen LAS major.
-Through individualized career advising and finding your fit workshops, the office guides students in identifying interests, skills, and values to support their major and career exploration process.
+Through individualized career advising and exploratory workshops, the office guides students in identifying interests, skills, motivations, and values to support their major and career exploration process.
 Students also have access to online assessments, exploratory resources, and digital career success guides to support their self-guided research and development of their professional identity.

 Once a student has decided on a major, it is recommended that they make an appointment with their departmental advisor every semester.
 Topics in these appointments might include course selection and progress in major courses, long-term planning, and enrichment opportunities such as research, internships, independent study, or study abroad.
 In addition to opportunities available through their academic departments, all students are encouraged to participate in career development activities, such as work experience, internships, campus involvement, volunteering, community service, and networking through job shadowing and conducting informational interviews.
 Additionally, students are also encouraged to work with UIC Career Services to benefit from the career fairs, networking events, employer information sessions and career advising.